History of Burnley F.C.: Premier League football and back in Europe (2009–2020)

 The side finished the 2016–17 season in 16th place, six points above the relegation zone, and were guaranteed to play consecutive seasons in the top flight for the first time in the Premier League era.
-In that season's FA Cup, Burnley were eliminated in the fifth round at home by National League club Lincoln City, who won the game 1–0; this was Burnley's second FA Cup home defeat against a non-League club while in the top flight since 1975.
+In that season's FA Cup, Burnley were eliminated in the fifth round at home by National League club Lincoln City, who won the game 1–0.
+It was Burnley's first FA Cup home defeat against a non-League side while in the top flight since their 1975 loss to Wimbledon.
 During the year, the club's new Barnfield Training Centre was completed and replaced the 60-year-old Gawthorpe.
 Dyche was involved in the design and had willingly tailored his transfer spending as he and the board focused on the club's infrastructure and future.
-Burnley finished the 2017–18 season in seventh place, winning more points in away matches than at Turf Moor; it was their highest league finish since 1973–74.
-Burnley qualified for the 2018–19 UEFA Europa League, their first competitive European campaign in 51 years, but were eliminated in the play-off round by Greek side Olympiacos after the side had defeated Scottish club Aberdeen and Turkish team İstanbul Başakşehir in the previous qualifying rounds.
+Burnley finished the 2017–18 season in seventh place, winning more points in away matches than at Turf Moor; it was the club's highest league finish since 1973–74.
+They qualified for the 2018–19 UEFA Europa League, their first competitive European campaign in 51 years, but were eliminated in the play-off round by Greek side Olympiacos after the team had defeated Aberdeen and İstanbul Başakşehir in the previous qualifying rounds.
+The 2019–20 season was interrupted for three months because of the COVID-19 pandemic before being completed behind closed doors; Burnley concluded the campaign in 10th place, five points below the European qualification places.